EthanSterling04/EthanSterling04/README.md

 # About Me

 Hi, I'm Ethan, a Computer Science and Economics student at Northwestern University.
-I enjoy designing efficient solutions to complex problems and exploring technologies related to low-level programming, such as systems architecture and performance optimization.
+I enjoy designing efficient solutions to complex problems and exploring technologies related to low-level programming, such as kernel development, performance optimization, and programming languages.

 ## Education - Northwestern University